-It is essential that Designated Safeguarding Leads (DSLs) in schools and settings undergo appropriate training which provides them with the knowledge and skills required to carry out this essential role.
+It is essential that Designated Safeguarding Leads (DSLs) in schools and early years settings undergo appropriate training which provides them with the knowledge and skills required to carry out this essential role.

 The Education Safeguarding Service provide a range of training opportunities for DSLs working in education provision in Kent, Medway and beyond, and have answered some frequently asked questions to help DSLs understand their roles and responsibilities regarding their own training and development in line with statutory guidance.

 Does my school/college/setting need to have a Designated Safeguarding Lead (DSL)?